How often to clean a chicken coop

 The other lever is coop size.
 A 6-bird flock in a 4×8 coop (32 sq ft = 5.3 sq ft/bird) needs less frequent cleaning than the same flock in a 4×4 coop (16 sq ft = 2.7 sq ft/bird) — more square footage spreads the same droppings load thinner.
 Use the coop size calculator to confirm you have appropriate space; underbuilt coops drive a lot of the “why does my coop smell so fast” problem.

 Hens deposit roughly 60% of their daily droppings overnight on the roost.
-Catching that 60% before it hits the floor bedding stretches every cleaning interval dramatically.
+Catching that share before it hits the floor bedding stretches every cleaning interval noticeably — and the build is a half-hour with a sheet of plywood.
+If I had to pick one upgrade for an existing coop, this is it; nothing else changes the cleaning calendar this much.
 The build:

 With a poop board the floor bedding sees roughly 40% of total droppings instead of 100%, which means a pine-shavings 4-week clean cycle becomes a 6–8 week clean cycle.
 Worth the half-hour to build.